 120 Rivington St, New York, NY 10002

-There’s big hype around Supermoon Bakehouse in New York, where they serve up elaborate donuts, croissants, cronuts, cruffins, and every other inventive hybrid that’s around these days.
-The menu changes regularly but I can vouch for the sheer indulgence of the double chocolate croissant I tried.
-The bakes are good and extremely ‘extra’ – not the best croissant in NYC, but a fun novelty.
-They serve good coffee and there’s a big old neon “Bite Me NYC’ sign in store which is delightfully Instagrammable.
+I’m told this place is the big new hype in New York, serving up elaborate donuts, croissants, cronuts, cruffins, and every other inventive hybrid that’s around these days.
+The menu changes regularly but I for one am hoping the croissant soft serve ice cream sticks around as I *need* to try that.
+There’s also a big old neon “Bite Me NYC’ sign in store which is delightfully Instagrammable.